ZLHysong/reminder-cli/README.md

 ## TODO

-- Start running in background after initial questions, or, better, start app with parameters and immediately move to background.
+- Start running in background after initial questions, or, better yet, start app with parameters and immediately move to background.
-- Test on Windows
+- Create Gnome version for working on Red Hat
-- Create Gnome version for working on Red Hat (This is a personal goal since I am also learning RHEL for my certification)
+  - This is a personal goal since I am also learning RHEL for my certification